Call (516) 234-0789

 How long does the trademark registration process take?

-The federal trademark registration process typically takes 12 to 18 months from filing to registration, though this timeline can vary based on several factors.
+The federal trademark registration process typically takes 6 to 12 months from filing to registration, though this timeline can vary based on several factors.
 Applications that encounter office actions or opposition proceedings may take longer to complete.
 My systematic approach and experience with USPTO procedures help minimize delays and ensure your application proceeds as efficiently as possible.

 What's the difference between a trademark and a service mark?